 As noted in the Board's proposal.
-Federal credit unions' obligation to comply with state insurance laws is not affected by a change to NCUA's regulation.
-It is not NCUA's intent to interfere with the authority and ability of state insurance commissioners to regulate insurance activities.
-Although FCU's will not be subject to NCUA limits on credit-related and shere-related insurance under the new regulation, they are subject to any state regulations on all insurance activities.
+Federal credit unions' obligation to comply with state insurance laws is not affected by a change to NCJIA's and regulation.
+It is not NCJIA's intent to interfere with the authority and shifty of state insurance commissionity is regulate insurance activities.
+This will not be subject to said the property of the subject to said the regulation, they are subject to any state regulations on all insurance activities.

-For example, most states impose licensing requirements upon entities receiving insurance compensation in excess of cost.
-A few of the commenters opposed to lifting the reimbursement restrictions stated that the potential licensing requirements will impose too much of a regulatory burden apon FCU's.
+For example, most states impose licensing requirements upon autities :: receiving insurance compensation in excess of cost.
+A few of the commenters opposed to lifting the reimbursement restrictions stated that the potential. licensing requirements will impose too. much of a regulatory burden upon PCU's.
 The Board does not believe this to be the case for two reasons.
-First, a credit union may choose not to increase the compensation it receives for creditrelated and share-related insurance.
-Federal credit unions that choose to limit their reimbursements to actual costs, or to a cost approximation that is acceptable to the state insurance commission, may not be subject to licensing requirements under state laws.
-Second, if an FCU receives compensation in excess of costs, the delayed effective date of the new regulation (August 1, 1985) will allow PCU's adequate time to educate themselves as to any licensing or other requirements that apply.
+First, a credit union may choose not to increase the compensation it receives for enditrelated and share-related insurance.
+Federal credit unions that choose to ... limit their reimbursements to actual. costs, or to a cost epproximation that is acceptable to the state insurance commission, may not be subject tolicensing requirements under state laws.
+Second, if an FCU receives compensation in excess of costs, the delayed effective date of the new gulation (August 1, 1985) will allow CU's adequate time to educate themselves as to any licensing or other requirements that apply.

-One commenter raised the issue of assignment of insurance commissions.
-Apparently, in some states a financial institution may not be licensed as an insurance agent.
+One commenter raised the issue of essignment of insurance commissions Apparently, in some states a financial institution may not be licensed as an insurance agent.
 A natural person must be licensed as the agent in order to receive insurance commissions above costs.
 NCUA will have no objection to an employee or official of the FCU becoming licensed as an insurance agent on the condition that all insurance income received as agent is assigned to the FCU.
 This can be accomplished through a contractual arrangement between the employee/agent and the FCU.

 The FCU must be in compliance with state insurance laws.
-This includes state laws on licensing, receipt of compensation and insurance-related unfair or deceptive practices.
-Various methods of receiving insurance compensation may be proper under different state laws.
+This instructes state laws on licensing, receipt of compensation and insurance related unfair or deceptive practices.
+Various methods of receiving insusance. compensation may be preper madec. different state laws.
 The following is a nonexclusive list of methods which may be available to FCU's:

-- -an FCU may serve as an insurance agent and receive compensation as such. - -an FCU employee or official may be licensed as an insurance agent and receive compensation so long as the employee or official assigns all compensation to the FCU.
+an FCU may serve as an insurance agent and receive compensation as receive compensation en long as the employee or official assigns all compensation to the FCIL.